damienzeng73/todo-list-app/README.md

 Todo-list-app
 =============

-This application is a simple To-Do list using ReactJS and Semantic-UI-React for building Front-end, Flask for Back-end, axios for calling API.
+A simple To-Do list app built with ReactJS, Flask.

-Store all todos in MongoDB.
+All todos stored in MongoDB.

 Dependencies
 -----------